dotintegral/bishop-js/README.md

     var bishop = require('bishop-js');

+Then, init the module.

+    bishop.init();

+In init, bishops adds event listeners to body.
+From that point the module is ready to go.

 In the simplest scenario, add CSS class `navigable` to any element, that should be navigable.
 The code will do the rest.